Middle School Teacher, January 2020

 Chicago Free School is seeking a creative, motivated middle-school teacher who is passionate about student-led learning.
 We seek to foster a sense of ownership and self-motivation in students and are looking for a middle-school teacher who enjoys connecting students with engaging, authentic learning experiences that help them grow as a whole person.

-Chicago Free School Elementary Teacher Job Description:
+Chicago Free School Middle School Teacher Job Description

 - Support students in democratic resolution of conflicts using a process similar to restorative justice.